jquery/jquery/README.md

 What you need to build your own jQuery
 ---------------------------------------
-* Make sure that you have Java installed (if you want to build a minified version of jQuery).
+* Make sure that you have Node.js 0.2 or later installed (if you want to build a minified version of jQuery or run jslint).
-If not, [go to this page](http://java.sun.com/javase/downloads/index.jsp) and download "Java Runtime Environment (JRE) 5.0"
+If you don't, go to <http://nodejs.org/#download> and download and build the latest stable version of Node.js.

 Build Options
 --------------

-You now have **three** options for building jQuery:
+You have two options for building jQuery:

 * **`make`**: If you have access to common UNIX commands (like `make`, `mkdir`, `rm`, `cat`, and `echo`) then simply type `make` to build all the components.

 * **`rake`**: If you have Ruby Rake installed (on either Windows or UNIX/Linux), you can simply type `rake` to build all the components.

-* **`ant`**: If you have Ant installed (or are on Windows and don't have access to make).
-You can download Ant from here: [http://ant.apache.org/bindownload.cgi].

 How to build your own jQuery
 -----------------------------

-*Note: If you are using either `rake` or `ant`, substitute your chosen method in place of `make` in the examples below.
+*Note: If you are using `rake`, substitute your chosen method in place of `make` in the examples below.
 They work identically for all intents and purposes.
 Quick reference is also available for `rake` by typing `rake -T` in the `jquery` directory.*

 In the main directory of the distribution (the one that this file is in), type the following to make all versions of jQuery: